telerik/ajax-docs/controls/button/troubleshooting/event-handlers-are-not-raised.md

 ---
 title: Event Handlers Are Not Raised
-page_title: Event Handlers Are Not Raised | RadButton for ASP.NET AJAX Documentation
+page_title: Event Handlers Are Not Raised - RadButton
-description: Event Handlers Are Not Raised
+description: Check our Web Forms article about Event Handlers Are Not Raised.
 slug: button/troubleshooting/event-handlers-are-not-raised
 tags: event,handlers,are,not,raised
 published: True